Machine learning and AI

 My main focus at the moment is problems related to machine learning and neural networks.
 I’m mainly studying problems regarding (a) invariance and equivariance properties of different models and (b) quantifying uncertainty in predictions from black-box models.

-Keywords: AI safety, machine learning, neural networks.
+Keywords: AI, machine learning, neural networks.

 Improving classification methods and predicting one-sided-violence events